 Alicia Anne Garrido Limtiaco

 Prior to her tenure as Attorney General, Limtiaco served as acting Chief Prosecutor and as an Assistant Attorney General for the Office of the Attorney General.
 She was the Lead Prosecutor of the Criminal Sexual Conduct and Family Violence Unit, and Co-chair of the Governor’s Family Violence Task Force.
 Limtiaco initiated the drafting and implementation of family violence protocol utilized by the Prosecution Division and Guam Police Department, and assisted in the drafting of the 1994 and 1998 Guam Family Violence Acts and the sex offender registration and notification law enacted in 1999.
-In addition, Limtiaco has over eight years of private practice experience, and was a Partner with the Law Offices of Torres Limtiaco Cruz & Sison, PLLC, and the Law Offices of Limtiaco Cruz & Sison, PLLC.
-She has served as the Ninth Circuit Lawyer Representative for the District of Guam, Judicial Extern with the United States District Court for the Central District of California, and Law Clerk for the Superior Court of Guam.
+In addition, Limtiaco has over eight years of private practice experience during which time she handled civil litigation, criminal, family law, juvenile and probate matters.
+She has served as the Ninth Circuit Lawyer Representative for the District of Guam, Judicial Extern with the United States District Court for the Central District of California and Law Clerk for the Superior Court of Guam.
+Limtiaco served as Adjunct Faculty and Assistant Professor with the University of Guam, School of Business and Public Administration, Public Administration and Legal Studies Program, for over seven years.
+She also taught as Adjunct Faculty at the Guam Community College, Criminal Justice Program and Basic Law Enforcement Academy, for over six years, training Guam’s future law enforcement officers.
 Limtiaco received her Bachelor of Science degree in Business Administration from the University of Southern California (USC) in 1985.
 She received her Juris Doctor degree from the University of California at Los Angeles (UCLA) School of Law in 1990.
 Limtiaco is licensed to practice law in Guam and California.